fmager/real-time/m1_memory_hierarchies/s3_immediate_gpu_computation.md

 The version of the two functions we are interested in is ```main```.
 At the top there is a struct called ```TensorDimensions```, it is bound as something called a ```uniform```.
-The ```uniform``` is a struct, it can also just be a single value, which is readonly for the duration of our shader.
+The ```uniform``` is a struct, it can also just be a single value, which is read only for the duration of our shader.
-As such all threads can safely keep it entirely in their registers or in whichever cache they have room without fear of the data becoming outdated.
+As such all threads can safely keep it entirely in their registers or in whichever cache they have room, without fear of the data getting stale.
 It also means that each thread will be accessing the same data, and not just overlapping data.
 But let's stay with the definition.
 We now have the ```group```, which is 0.
 A binding group is a set of bindings.
 There are a limited amount of binding slots